Crop Insurance Calculator

 Insurance inputs should reflect how your policy will be written, not just a rough guess.
 If your county has established T-yields or trending adjustments, use those values instead of a single year of yield history.
 If you do not know a number, start with a conservative assumption and rerun the calculator with a higher value to see the range.

 At the heart of crop insurance is a simple guarantee calculation.
 For yield protection, the insured yield is expected yield times coverage level.
 Revenue protection replaces the price election with a projected or harvest price, but the structure is similar.
+This calculator keeps the core logic simple so the relationships between the variables stay visible.

 The insured yield is: